 The Company regularly interacts with institutional investors.
-Roadshows are organized with executive Board members and investor relations representatives.
-The Company's representatives attend investor conferences and pursue dialogue with the investment community on TITAN's strategy and business performance.
+Roadshows are organized with the participation of executive Board members and investor relations representatives.
+The Company's representatives attend investor conferences and pursue dialogue with the investment community on TITAN's strategy, business performance and progress against ESG goals.